-Publishers #
+Publishers

 Publishers describe a service that receives and processes events generated server-side by various Hiro systems, such as achievements, economy, teams, and more.
-They act as listeners that respond to events, enabling developers to implement workflows like custom analytics tracking, custom rewards, or integrating with external services.
+They act as listeners that respond to events, enabling you to implement workflows like custom analytics tracking, custom rewards, or integrating with external services.

 Use cases #